broadinstitute/ddp-angular/README.md

 ./build-study.sh [version] [env] . testboston testboston --config ./build-study.sh [version] [env] . pancan cmi-pancan --config
 ```
+There is another way to get the pepperConfig.js file from the development environment:
+You can go to the project that you require, then open dev-tools and navigate to the network tab.
+The file can then be copied and pasted into your local environment.

 **Do not commit rendered `ddpConfig.js` and `pepperConfig.js` files**.
 Once rendered, you can hand-edit the `pepper-angular/ddp-workspace/projects/[ddp-angio | ddp-brain | ddp-mbc]/src/assets/config/pepperConfig.js` on-the-fly during front-end development via `ng serve` to alter your auth0 client and enable local registration for local development, editing it like so: